brlebtag/My-Commonplace-Book/Multiprocessor-programming.md

 * `Lock-free` means the function guarentees the function will not be blocked (e.g. like using a lock, semaphore, mutex, etc), at least one thread will execute but others may starve (depending on the problem it might never happen).

+-- Important note: you can implement a lock-free mutex.
+However, any algorithm that make use of such mutex will not be lock free.
+That's because, the thread holding the mutex can be preempted and all other threads will be unable to work (because someone else is holding the mutex, which in turn violates the lock-free definition explained above).

 * `Obstruction-free` means the function call execute until the very end after all other functions are aborted.
 Imagine like, you remove all the obstruction from the way for that particular function to execute, it will execute freely.
 One way people may implement an obstruction-free is by implementing a rollback function to abort current work in case there is a collision due to concurrency.
 For instance, the function is free to execute but, if in the final moment it realizes it is in a concurrency situation, it may choose to abort itself.

 * `Contention` occurs when multiple threads try to acquire a lock. `High contention` means a big number of threads are trying to acquire a lock and `low contention` means a small number of threads are trying to acquire the lock at the same time.